gsparsh220598/my-apero/content/project/rcc/index.md

   icon_pack: fab
   name: code
   url: https://github.com/gsparsh220598/Rice-Crop-Prediction
-subtitle: A project to showcase the power of a cross-validation in improving model performance and robustness.
+subtitle: A project to showcase the power of a cross-validation and ensembling in improving model performance and robustness.
 tags:
 - hugo-site
 title: Rice Field Identification Using Multi-Spectral and Radar Satellite Imagery